RutledgePaulV/piped/readme.md

 ### Performance

-Early testing shows around 2200 messages per second of throughput (received, printed, and acked) when using a `consumer-parallelism` of 1000.
-Obviously the throughput will decrease once you're doing more with each message than printing it.
-Benchmarking suite forthcoming.
+Casual testing easily reaches 4200 messages per second of throughput (received, printed, and acked) when using a consumer parallelism above 500.
+This exceeds the 3000 message/second aws limit for fifo queues and is quite high for a single process.
+Real-world throughput will depend heavily on what you do with each message but it's unlikely Piped will become your bottleneck.

+The results below were measured processing 100,000 messages on a mid-range 2019 Macbook Pro over 70 down / 15 up wi-fi and traversing the public internet from Chicago to Virginia (us-east-1).

 ![Throughput](./docs/throughput.png)
 ---